pyrddlgym-project/pyRDDLGym/docs/sb.rst

 Baselines: Reinforcement Learning with Stable Baselines
 ===============

-While it is not the intended use case of RDDL, pyRDDLGym also provides convenience wrappers that can work with RL implementations, notably stable-baselines3.
+While it is not the intended use case of RDDL (being model-free), pyRDDLGym also provides convenience wrappers that can work with (deep) RL implementations, notably stable-baselines3.

 Simplifying the Action Space
 -------------------